tejaes7/Plant-disease-predictor/README.md

 ## 🌱 Classes It Can Predict

-The model can identify the following 15 plant conditions:
+The model can identify the following 15 plant conditions with 97% accuracy:

 | # | Class |
 |---|-------|